How to Develop a YouTube Monetization Strategy for Your Channel

 - And: How could you improve on their approach?

 3 - Get, Grow, and Engage Your Ideal Audience

 Once you’ve pinpointed your dream audience, it’s time to start doing what you do best as an aspiring YouTuber.
 Produce engaging content that’ll wow your viewers and have them coming back for more.

 Part of doing this is picking the right niche to target — and coming up with a long-term content strategy that will help you build sustained engagement.

 In addition, make sure to optimize your content for YouTube’s search engine to make sure that the platform’s algorithm finds it and puts it in the top search results.

 Another way of building engagement is to interact with your viewers – a lot.
 Run livestreams, answer comments, ask questions, and request input.
 Viewer engagement is key to showing up in YouTube’s recommendations.

 Once you have been doing this for a while, you’ll observe how quickly your channel is gaining viewers and subscribers.
 Based on these growth stats – and on what you know about your audience – you can plan your in-depth YouTube monetization strategy.

 4 - Join the YouTube Partner Program

 A natural first step is to join the YouTube Partner Program, which will allow you to monetize on-platform.
 Additionally, being in the program is a promising signal for potential sponsors.

-To join, you need to be over 18, have more than 4,000 public watch hours in the last 12 months – or 10M Shorts views in the last 90 days – and have over 1,000 subscribers.
+To join, you need to be over 18, have more than 3,000 public watch hours in the last 12 months – or 3M Shorts views in the last 90 days – have over 500 subscribers, and 3 public uploads in the last 90 days.

 YouTuber Ryan Walsh’s walkthrough of joining the YouTube Partner Program.